aliasgar55/cpp-basics/notes.md

    on both the places(tip: here the position of const is relative to * symbol)
 7. const with methods: if const is added to a method in a class like `int get_x() const {}`(on the right side of the method name) this means that the method is not going to modify the class it will just read the contents of the class
+8. This looks a bit incomplete
 # MUTABLE
+0. This is very badly structured
 * Mutable with const
  1. If mutable keyword is added before a variable, this gived the const class methods to modify this variable